odessainc23/odessainc_development/blog/wp-content/plugins/wp-user-avatar/readme.txt

 = Detailed Ecommerce Reports =

 We provide a complete reports section where you can Keep track of your earnings, refunds, sales, download logs and more.
-You can view reports for any period or drill down to specific membership plans.
+You can view and export reports for any period or drill down to specific membership plans.

 = Other Payment & Membership Plugin Features =